GPS Tracking Assists Hurricane Research

-The constellation of GPS satellites orbiting miles above the Earth make our lives so much easier even though none of us ever physically see the technological marvels.
-GPS tracking and navigational technology is the driving force behind the innovative routing and direction programs such as Google Earth, numerous fitness applications and about a million other things.
-GPS technology is critical in so many components of our daily lives that many of us take for granted the detailed data provided through low level radio frequencies, but hurricane researchers are certainly not one of those groups of people.
+The constellation of GPS satellites orbiting miles above the Earth makes our lives so much easier even though none of us ever physically see the technological marvels.
+GPS tracking and navigational technology are the driving force behind innovative routing and direction programs such as Google Earth, numerous fitness applications, and about a million other things.
+GPS technology is critical in so many components of our daily lives that many of us take for granted the detailed data provided through low-level radio frequencies, but hurricane researchers are certainly not one of those groups of people.

 The new GPS tracking and navigational tools used to gather information about storm activity is just the first step in helping hurricane researchers better understand the twisted and beautiful mind of Mother Nature.
 This is because by 2016 the brains at NASA intend on launching a smaller set of satellites into space that will be used specifically to measure what are known as reflected GPS signals to provide even more accurate data about storm activity from outer space.
 This new GPS satellite system is known as the Cyclone Global Satellite System.

 With more and more technological tools being called upon to help researchers it is only a matter of time before humanity will have a more complete understanding of the conditions that cause, grow and change hurricane activity.
 The data from GPS will place a significant part in this understanding which will most certainly help in providing the most detailed and concrete weather forecasts.